 Health effects of carbon monoxide

-How to prevent carbon monoxide exposure
+How to prevent CO exposure

-- proper installation, maintenance and use of combustion appliances
+- proper installation, maintenance, and use of combustion appliances

 - ventilate constantly

-- clean ventilation vents regularly
+- clean ventilation vents often

 - install a carbon monoxide detector